 To be considered for a Fine Arts Scholarship in Visual Arts, applicants must:

-- Complete online Fine Arts Scholarship application (below)
+- Complete the Fine Arts Scholarship section on the Augsburg University application

 - Submit a visual arts résumé